 How to Fix Galaxy Note 9 Camera Problems (Camera freezing)

 Is your Galaxy Note 9 camera freezing?
 Unfortunately, it looks like the Galaxy Note 9 camera has more than a few little problems.
 Whether that’s the camera freezing, weird noises or sounds while zooming in/out, or overall lag when recording videos.
+This is an ongoing problem.

 If the camera on your Galaxy Note 9 keeps freezing, lagging, or acting funny, we have a few potential solutions.